asarazan/terraform-node-lambda/README.md

 }
 ```

+### Defaults:
+We make a set of assumptions about your NPM build process, as well as folder structure.
+See [variables.tf](https://github.com/asarazan/terraform-node-lambda/blob/main/terraform/variables.tf) for a list of defaults and overrides.

 ### TODO:
 * Narrow the scope of logging in the IAM roles.
 * Currently supports "/" + "{proxy+}".
 Would be nice to make this configurable.